Tests for bowel cancer

-Some tests may be repeated during or after treatment to check how well the treatment is working.
-It may take up to a week to receive your test results.
-If you feel anxious while waiting for test results, it may help to talk to a friend or family member, or call Cancer Council 13 11 20 for support.
+If your doctor suspects you have bowel cancer, you may have some of the tests described here, but you are unlikely to need them all.
+Some tests may be repeated during or after treatment to check how well treatment is working.
+It may take up to a week to get your test results.
+If waiting for test results makes you feel anxious, it may help to talk to a friend or family member, or call Cancer Council 13 11 20 for support.

 Learn more about:

 - General tests

 - Tests to find cancer in the bowel